 In the realm of skating, which admittedly is already stocked full of weirdos, Mark does something especially weird, albeit really cool, with his skateboard: he skates across countries.
-Now bare in mind this is a normal, run of the mill short board, not a long board specifically made for long distances.
+Now bear in mind this is a normal, run-of-the-mill shortboard, not a longboard specifically made for long distances.

-Making friends wherever he goes, he relies off the donations and good will of others in order to survive.
+Making friends wherever he goes, he relies on the donations and goodwill of others in order to survive.
 He has so much trust in the world, in fact, that he exists with nothing more than his board, his will, and a backpack.
 To be fair, everything in that backpack is priceless.

 Despite that cost, I think the lesson we can all learn from Mark is this: if you want something, just fucking go for it.
 Trust me, you’ll regret it more if you don’t.

 Here is Mark’s trip according to his go fund me page:

 Street set-up shortboard hard wheels professional long-distance skateboarder.